 We'll talk to some of them later in the program today.

-what's not happening is they're only trying to get to the magic number.
+And he's, what's not happening is they're only trying to get to the magic number.

 They're not trying to get the bill that is the best for the American people.

-And as is often the case, those with conservative thoughts and conservative ideology, this was more the case under John Boehner, they are kind of, well, if we can probably just peel a few of them away, then we'll have enough votes, and then we'll be able to pass the bill whether or not it's the best bill that we could do for the American people.
+They are kind of, well, if we can probably just peel a few of them away, then we'll have enough votes and then we'll be able to pass the bill, whether or not it's the best bill that we could do for the American people.

-I understand the sausage making analogy.
+I understand the sausage-making analogy.

 I understand how making laws happens.

-I'm just saying there if we're going to create new paradigms, how about a paradigm where you don't write the contract first or get ahead of yourself or put the cart before the horse and you end up building the consensus and building the bill first, and then you write up the contract.
+I'm just saying if we're going to create new paradigms, how about a paradigm where you don't write the contract first or get ahead of yourself or put the cart before the horse and you end up building the consensus and building the bill first, and then you write up the contract?

 And they had it asked backwards from the get-go here.